ualberta-smr/DocumentationQuality/README.md

   - `Data/TaskComponent` contains CSVs with either manually extracted tasks from different library documentation pages, or the manually linked code examples with paragraphs from the library documentation.
   - `Data/DocumentationAspects` contains CSVs which show out intermediate steps in aggregating the existing literature and extracting and defining documentation aspects that we later filter and decide which to create/find metrics for

-- `Summary\survey\responses.csv` contains the raw survey data of all 173 unique session key accesses.
+- `Summary/survey/responses.csv` contains the raw survey data of all 173 unique session key accesses.

-- `Summary\survey\responses_filtered.csv` contains filtered survey data of the 26 responses where at least 1 question was answered
+- `Summary/survey/responses_filtered.csv` contains filtered survey data of the 26 responses where at least 1 question was answered

 ## Important code files